Ecstasy1857/prevaling-wage-case-generator/README.md

 startingSequence -  6 digit random number you want to start searching from.
 See "How to approach your search?" for determining starting Sequence

-increment -  this number will added to case number to determine the next case number
+increment -  this number will be added to case number to determine the next case number and so on..

-randomIncrement -true/false value,   Use this to add any random number between give upperBound and lowerBound
+randomIncrement -true/false value,   Use this to add any random number between give upperBound and lowerBound, increment paramter will be ignored

+upperbound/ lowerBound -  a random number will be generated between upperBound and lowerBound and will be added to the case number number to generate the next case number.

 Default values: